The town of Sankt Johann im Pongau is considered the gateway to the Sportwelt Amade ski area and one of the most famous sports centers in Austria.

 In addition to skiing, Alpendorf has a toboggan run, indoor tennis courts and a squash court, indoor and thermal pools, a city sauna, a fitness center and a massage parlor.

-As for attractions and other entertainment, most of them, including the Pongau Cathedral, are located on the territory of nearby St. Johann , known for its rich historical heritage.
-In Alpendorf itself, after skiing you can visit one of several bars, the most famous of which is the Eule music pub.
-The average price of a bottle of beer here will be around €4.
-Also, the resort has a cinema, a casino and various discos, which are mostly held in the open air.
+As for the sights and other entertainment, most of them, including the Pongau Cathedral, are located in the neighboring St. Johann, known for its rich historical heritage.
+In Alpendorf itself, after skiing, you can visit one of several bars, the most famous of which is the music pub Eule.
+The average cost of a bottle of beer here will be about €4.
+The resort also has a cinema, a casino and various discos, which are held mainly in the open air.